-- Social Safety Nets: The urban food security programme, operational in two slums in Dhaka, builds in a cash-back element to incentivise nutrition among beneficiaries, and is designed to support government safety nets become more nutrition sensitive.
-The project works through 30 designated shops where beneficiaries can use their monthly stipend to buy nutritious food items and avail a cash back top-up of up to 25 percent from designated shops. - Since August 2020, WFP has provided 181,385 individuals with cash transfers and food assistance.
+- Since August 2020, WFP has provided 181,385 individuals with cash transfers and food assistance.
 This includes the distribution of in-kind food to 149,885 individuals in quarantine and isolation.
-In October, WFP provided support to a total of 3,202 households with cash transfers.
+In October, WFP provided support to 3,202 households with cash-based transfers.
 A total of 2,763 households received cash back incentives, with a total amounting to US\$ 113,089.
 Each family received up to US\$ 9 based on their purchase of healthy foods in July 2021.
 More than 97 percent of the total expenditure by beneficiaries was on healthy food. - School feeding: WFP supported the distribution of nutritious snacks by the Government for over 3 million pre-primary and primary school children.
-In Cox's Bazar, 59,200 host community students were reached with 68 mt of fortified biscuits.
-In the camps, 87,900 refugee students received biscuits through the learning centres for the first time since the pandemic began.
-In addition, a total of 37 mt of fortified biscuits were distributed as take-home rations to 10,204 children of Government primary and NGO schools in Bandarban district. - Nutrition in Cox's Bazar: WFP continues to implement prevention of acute malnutrition and treatment of moderate acute malnutrition programmes across 45 integrated nutrition sites in the refugee camps, and the TSFP at 129 host community clinics, reaching 204,000 pregnant and nursing women, and children under 5.
-Over 19,600 children under 5 received evoucher assistance through the nutrition top-up pilot. - Self-reliance in the Rohingya refugee camps: In October, 2,250 women and 735 men were engaged in self-reliance activities, including 662 people with disabilities.
-Participants engaged in Communications with Communities (CWC), centre-based training, recycling and agricultural activities and mask making which yielded 56,400 masks. - Livelihoods in host communities of Cox's Bazar: WFP supported 43,600 host community women through the Enhancing Food Security and Nutrition (EFSN) programme, plus an additional 500 men and women in the climate adaptive agriculture pilot.
-US\$ 157,600 worth of produce was sold through WFPs 23 food aggregation centres in October.
+In Cox's Bazar, 58,840 host community students were reached with 102 mt of fortified biscuits.
+In the camps, 102,667 refugee students received biscuits through 1,523 the learning centres that reopened in September.
+In addition, 37 mt of fortified biscuits were distributed as take-home rations to 10,204 children of Government primary and NGO schools in Bandarban district. - Nutrition in Cox's Bazar: WFP continues to provide preventive and curative services for malnutrition at 45 integrated sites in the refugee camps, and curative services at 129 host community clinics, reaching 228,000 pregnant and nursing women, and children 6-59 months in November.
+Of the total, 19,700 children 2 to 5 years old received cash-based transfers through WFP's nutrition top-up pilot. - Self-reliance in the Rohingya refugee camps: Refugees involved in mushroom cultivation harvested 15.25 kg of product cultivated since the lifting of COVID-19 restrictions in August 2021, and shared the yield.
+In November, 22,915 women and 3,286 men were engaged in self-reliance activities, including 803 people with disabilities.
+Participants engaged in Communications with Communities, centre-based training, recycling and agricultural activities and mask making which yielded 77,534 masks. - Livelihoods in host communities of Cox's Bazar: WFP supported 43,600 host community women through the Enhancing Food Security and Nutrition (EFSN) programme, plus an additional 500 men and women in the climate adaptive agriculture pilot.
+US\$ 285,000, worth of produce was sold through WFPs 23 food aggregation centres and 143 women received spectacles in Ukhiya and Teknaf as part of WFP's disability inclusion efforts.